-Grants/Contributions/Donations received from the Christchurch City Council and other appointer organisations are the primary source of funding to the Trust and are restricted for the purpose of the Trust meeting its objectives as specified in the Trust Deed.
+Grants/Contributions/Donations received from the Council and other appointer organisations are the primary source of funding to the Trust and are restricted for the purpose of the Trust meeting its objectives as specified in the Trust Deed.
 These receipts are recognised as revenue when they become receivable unless there is an obligation to return the funds if conditions of the payment are not met.
-If there is such an obligation, the receipts are initially recorded as revenue received in advance, and recognised as revenue when conditions are satisfied.
-This is classified as revenue from non-exchange transaction.
+If there is such an obligation, the receipts are initially recorded as income received in advance, and recognised as revenue when conditions are satisfied.